jckanthem/ShootsNStrings/_PRESS-RELEASE.md

 ## Summary

-> Conquer your opponents in five rounds
+> Fly around the arena and attempt to conquer your enemies

 ## Problem